rails/thor/README.md

       end
     end

-And then your tasks hould be invoked as:
+And then your tasks should be invoked as:

     thor myapp:install name --force

-== Invocations
+## Invocations

-Thor comes with a invocation-dependency system as well which allows a task to be invoked only once.
+Thor comes with a invocation-dependency system as well, which allows a task to be invoked only once.
 For example:

     class Counter < Thor
       desc "one", "Prints 1, 2, 3"